alonechat/AloneChat/README.md

     - **Understand every line of code** *AND/OR*
     - **Diagnose errors’ root causes** *AND/OR*
     - **Fix most bugs independently**.
       *STRICTLY LIMITED TO* developers/professionals.
-Newcomers—use `develop`.
+Hobbyists—use `develop`.
 - `develop`: "Stable"?
 Nope.
 But *less chaotic* than `canary`.
   Hobbyists may experiment here (Python proficiency required—no prebuilt packages).
 - `master**: Relatively stable.
 End-users should use this branch.